-Tampa Estate Planning Attorneys
+Tampa Estate Planning Attorney

 Comprehensive Tax & Estate Planning for Individuals and Businesses

 David Toback is an experienced Tampa estate planning attorney who concentrates his practice on estate planning and probate matters, with an emphasis on tax planning and asset protection, developing and implementing tax savings strategies for individuals and their related businesses.
-In addition to drafting wills, trusts and other estate planning documents, David Toback’s work involves the formation of business entities and the negotiation of business transactions, business succession planning, tax preparation and the resolution of tax controversies.
+In addition to drafting wills, trusts and other estate planning documents, David Toback’s work involves the formation of business entities and the negotiation of business transactions, business succession planning, and the resolution of tax controversies.

 David Toback has a great deal of experience developing and implementing tax savings strategies for high net worth individuals.
 He has conducted complex legal research involved in the drafting of a variety of legal documents, including wills, living trusts, powers of attorney, living wills, life insurance trusts, dynasty trusts, and family limited partnerships.
 He has formed business entities in the U.S. as well as other countries and has represented clients before the IRS, state departments of revenue, and city/county taxing authorities, negotiating reductions in tax, interest, and penalties.
 Regardless of the depth or breadth of your estate planning and tax issues, Tampa estate planning attorney David Toback has the knowledge, skills and abilities to provide you with sound advice, effective assistance and diligent representation.